codingben/maple-fighters/README.md

 Please **★ Star** this repository if you like it and find it useful.
 Made With :heart: For Open Source Community!

+## How To Play

+Maple Fighters is available at [maplefighters.io](http://maplefighters.io).
+This is a web game, no installation required.
+Supported in any web browser with internet connection.
+Small, optimized, and incredibly fast! 🚀

 ## Screenshots

 | Lobby                             | The Dark Forest                             |